What is the difference between HIV and AIDS?

 - Avoid sex if you or your partner have sores, raw skin or blisters around the vagina, anus (bum) or penis.

-- Go to your local A and E or GUM clinic for Post Exposure Prophylaxis (PEP) if you know you have been exposed to the virus.
+- Go to your local A&E or STI clinic for Post Exposure Prophylaxis (PEP) if you know you have been exposed to the virus.
 This medicine must be taken within 72 hours of exposure.
 You must complete the full course of medicine.

 - It's important to remember that in the developed world, many people who are HIV positive now live to a ripe old age thanks to modern treatment.